 Between the early 1950s and late 1980s, water contamination at this base camp may have exposed thousands of people to serious health risks for decades.
 Service members and their families who lived on the base were unknowingly drinking contaminated water, and using it to bathe, cook, and wash their clothes.

 Veterans who were present at Camp Lejeune during this period who later developed specific diseases may be entitled to disability compensation.
-The legal team at Rueb, Stoller, Daniel is actively helping clients file Camp Lejeune water contamination lawsuits to seek justice.
+The legal team at Rueb Stoller Daniel is actively helping clients file Camp Lejeune water contamination lawsuit to seek justice.

 With a new pending federal law, victims will soon be able to file a claim and receive a settlement payout for the harm and damages they have suffered if they lived in Camp Lejeune between January 1, 1953, and December 31, 1987.

-To learn more about how our class action lawyers can help you, call us at (833) 44-DRLAW or complete the form on this page to schedule a free, no-obligation case review.
+To learn more about how our class action lawyers can help you, call us at 1-866-CALL-RSD or complete the form on this page to schedule a free, no-obligation case review.

-What Are the Camp Lejeune Water Contamination Claims?
+What Are the Camp Lejeune Water Contamination Lawsuit Claims?